wyne-ybanez/personal-portfolio-master/README.md

 - As a user I would also prefer if the website can communicate the reasoning for its creation from the first instance of perceiving it.

+- All interactions and buttons should be responsive, whether I am viewing the website from a mobile phone or hovering over the buttons with a cursor.
+There should be a indication to confirm what I am doing.

 <br>

+## Features

 Opening the website: